Poison Hand Darted Harpoons and Lances

 Photograph courtesy of History of Technology Division, NMAH, Smithsonian Institution.

-Although there is no record of prussic-acid harpoons having been used in the American whale fishery, they were carried on some vessels, including Susan of Nantucket, Fame of Nantucket, and America of New Bedford.
-James Templeman Brown, an assistant in the Department of Art and Industry, U.S. National Museum, during the latter part of the nineteenth century wrote in The Whale Fishery and Its Appliances, 1883, that two poison instruments "were made in France and brought to Nantucket as patterns by which others might be made and introduced into the American fleet."
-The two implements referred to are now in the Smithsonian Institution in Washington, D.C.
-One of these was a fixed-head type, shown above, with a separare part that was free to slide back and forth approximately four inches in a large slot cut through the heavy square boss behind the head..
+Although there is no record of prussic-acid harpoons being used in the American whale fishery, they were carried on some vessels, including Susan of Nantucket, Fame of Nantucket, and America of New Bedford.
+James Templeman Brown, an assistant in the Department of Art and Industry at the U.S. National Museum during the late 19th century, wrote in The Whale Fishery and Its Appliances (1883) that two poison instruments "were made in France and brought to Nantucket as patterns by which others might be made and introduced into the American fleet."
+These two implements are now in the Smithsonian Institution in Washington, D.C.
+One of these was a fixed-head type, shown above, with a separate part that was free to slide back and forth approximately four inches in a large slot cut through the heavy square boss behind the head.
 The fixed head was a two-flued configuration with a pivot barb for each flue.
-Perpendicular to the head, and on each side of it, was fixed an additional small barb.
-The sliding piece also had two pivot barbs which were in the same plane as those of the fixed head.
+Perpendicular to the head, and on each side of it, was an additional small barb.
+The sliding piece also had two pivot barbs in the same plane as those of the fixed head.
 When the sliding part was in its rearmost position, a glass container of poison could be placed into the slot between the head and the sliding part.
-After penetration, when tension was applied to the whale line by the running whale, the withdrawal forces acted to close the gap between the fixed head and the sliding part, thereby crushing the vial of poison and releasing it into the whale
+After penetration, when tension was applied to the whale line by the running whale, the withdrawal forces acted to close the gap between the fixed head and the sliding part, thereby crushing the vial of poison and releasing it into the whale.

 Adjustable-head prussic-acid harpoon.